JonathanSum/JavaScriptClassifier/README.md

-Dataset, image were from Happy Sugar Life Anime!
+Credit for Dataset, image: They were from Happy Sugar Life Anime!<br> Happy Sugar Life is one of my favorite anime that reflects some views of reality.
+For example, the female character was born without parents.
+She has been trying to understand what love is.
+At the end, she found it.
+But she losed a lot in between.
+She also losed herself at the very end because she has done many bad things.
 Credit and Project inspired, learned from : https://github.com/shiffman/Tensorflow-JS-Examples https://www.youtube.com/watch?v=Ij5MoUnLQ0E&t=1786s